Arts & Sciences Combined Degree Programs

 Residency Requirement

+The term "Residency" refers to courses taken at UNL.
 Students must complete at least 30 of the 120 total hours for their degree at the University of Nebraska–Lincoln.
-Students must complete at least 1/2 of their major coursework, including 6 hours at the 300 or 400 level in their major and 15 of the 30 hours required at the 300 or 400 level, in residence.
-Credit earned during education abroad may be used toward the residency requirement only if students register through the University of Nebraska–Lincoln.
+Students must complete at least 18 hours of their major coursework, and 15 of the 30 hours required at the 300 or 400 level, at UNL.

 Catalog to Use